Life and protection insurance policies protect you and your family from the financial consequences of death, a serious accident or illness.

 Payment Protection Insurance

 The plan will have no cash-in value at any time, and will cease at the end of the term.
 If premiums are not maintained, then cover will lapse.
 Payment protection insurance and short-term income protection insurance can provide a monthly income to help cover your regular outgoings.
-It’s crucial if you can’t work due to an accident, illness/injury or, often as an optional extra, unemployment.
+It’s crucial if you can’t work due to an accident, illness or injury.